 - Add the salt to taste and remove from the heat, reserving the sauce in a separate dish.

-- Coat the fillets with olive or canola oil.
+- Coat the fillets with olive oil.
 Using the same pan, set the heat to high and cook on the first side for three minutes.

 - Flip and cook on the other side for 1-2 minutes, or until cooked throughout.